-When replacing this alarm, we recommend replacing only with a similar model.
-Other brands may not be recommended for RV application.
-We recommend obtaining a replacement from your Winnebago Industries® dealer.
+When replacing this alarm, we recommend replacing only with the same model, or with one that is also listed for RV application.
+We recommend obtaining a replacement from your Winnebago Industries[®] dealer.

 Please read the information provided by the manufacturer, which is included in your InfoCase for further information.